 Oracle COM Automation Feature provides a mechanism to manipulate COM objects through either PL/SQL or Java.
-It acts as a generic wrapper around the IDispatch interface.
+The feature acts as a generic wrapper around the IDispatch interface.

-- The feature externalizes all the methods supported by the IDispatch interface. - COM objects expose properties, data attributes, and methods (functions that perform an action) to the developer. - The IDispatch interface supports three basic operations for any COM object: - Get the value of an exposed property. - Set the value of an exposed property. - Invoke a method on an object.
+- The feature externalizes all the methods supported by the IDispatch interface. - COM objects expose properties, data attributes, and methods (functions that perform an action) to the developer. - The IDispatch interface supports three basic operations for any COM object: - Gets the value of an exposed property - Sets the value of an exposed property - Invokes a method on an object